dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

 1.7.2  - fixed some pointer errors and memory leaks (these affect the Windows version as well)
        - change ConverterControlMode to ConverterControlModeKind in CIM export

+1.7.3  - update HELICS interface and examples to version 3.x
+       - change rdf:id to rdf:about="urn:uuid:mRID" in CIM export, removed leading _ from mRIDs

 Open Issues
 ===========